 Difficult to clean

 When life throws you an unpredictable mess, you’re going to need a versatile product to help get the job done.
-Enter: The Homasy Portable Handheld Vacuum Cleaner, an innovative handheld vacuum that effortlessly alternates between liquid and dry messes.
+Enter: The Homasy Portable Handheld Vacuum Cleaner, an innovative handheld vacuum that effortlessly alternates between wet and dry messes, with a trio of attachments (brush, crevice, and liquid tools) to match.
 Powered by a 100-watt motor and high-capacity lithium batteries and boasting a large-capacity, 600-milliliter dust cup, the Homasy Portable Handheld Vacuum Cleaner offers 30 minutes of strong, uninterrupted power thanks to the brand’s fast-charge and power management technology.

 While the suction power of the Homasy Portable Vacuum Cleaner will definitely impress, its surprisingly quiet motor will make it a keeper.